eggy03/ferrumx-windows/README.md

 Yes :) And in many ways, it's way better than this one :)
 [OSHI](https://github.com/oshi/oshi) has been in development since 2010 and has a very mature ecosystem :)
-They use JNA (which is native and fast) and thus, require no PowerShell and have also been working on migrating to JDK25's FFM API which is a much faster API than JNA.
-They also support cross-platform calls.
+They skip WMI and use JNA to load native dlls (which is fast) and thus, require no PowerShell and have also been working on migrating to
+JDK25's FFM API which is much faster than JNA or JNI. `OSHI` also supports cross-platform implementation.
+In contrast, `ferrumx-windows` uses WMI via PowerShell and is slow.
+I do intend to provide cross-platform support in the future.

-My version of JNA based implementation is called [PineTree,](https://github.com/eggy03/PineTree) but it is in very early stages of development.
+My version of JNA based implementation is called [PineTree,](https://github.com/eggy03/PineTree) but it is in very early stages of development and still uses WMI via COM API

 ### **Q: If OSHI exists, why did you make this library ?**